ThinkingBeyond/BeyondQuantum-2026/Dan Dariescu and Maria Fajardo/README.md

 These questions are directly connected to one of the central challenges of future quantum networks: not only reducing errors, but distinguishing natural noise from malicious interference.

+## Methods Overview

+Our investigation followed four connected phases, moving from understanding quantum noise to testing security under active attack.

+Phase 1 modeled three major quantum noise channels in MDI-QKD using Qiskit simulations: amplitude damping (energy loss), phase damping (loss of coherence), and depolarizing noise (randomized states).
+We measured their impact on the Quantum Bit Error Rate (QBER) and Secret Key Rate (SKR) to identify which noise types most strongly threaten secure communication.

+Phase 2 implemented a 3-qubit repetition code using quantum circuits and majority-vote decoding.
+This allowed us to test whether simple error correction could reduce QBER under realistic noisy conditions.

+Phase 3 explored more advanced error correction through the Hamming [7,4,3] code and its quantum analogue, the Steane [[7,1,3]] code.
+We tested both matrix-based classical decoding and quantum circuit implementations with syndrome extraction, while also analyzing the practical challenges of fault-tolerant quantum error correction.

+Phase 4 introduced an intercept-resend eavesdropping attack (“Eve”) to evaluate how noise, error correction, and active attacks interact in MDI-QKD security.

+## Results and Analysis
+### Phase 1 — Noise in MDI-QKD

+Simulations showed that different noise channels affect MDI-QKD very differently.

+Amplitude damping produced the highest QBER and the fastest collapse of secure communication, reaching 39.0% QBER at p = 0.30.
+Depolarizing noise showed similarly destructive behavior, while phase damping remained comparatively stable and never crossed the 11% security threshold within the tested range.

+Because Secret Key Rate depends nonlinearly on QBER, small increases in error rapidly reduced secure key generation.
+Under amplitude damping, SKR nearly vanished by p ≈ 0.30, while phase damping still maintained usable key generation.

+Key finding:
+MDI-QKD is most vulnerable to amplitude damping and depolarizing noise, while phase damping is significantly less destructive under Z-basis measurements.

+These results justified focusing later correction strategies primarily on amplitude damping and depolarizing channels.

+### Phase 2 — Repetition Code Error Correction

+To reduce bit-flip dominated errors, we implemented a 3-qubit repetition code with majority-vote correction.

+The repetition code significantly lowered error rates for amplitude damping and depolarizing noise.
+At p = 0.30:

+Amplitude damping improved from 33.0% → 22.8% QBER
+Depolarizing improved from 14.8% → 5.4% QBER

+However, the code produced no improvement for phase damping because phase damping creates phase-flip (Z) errors rather than bit-flip (X) errors.

+At high noise levels (p > 0.4), performance declined because multiple simultaneous qubit errors became common, exceeding the correction capability of the repetition code.

+Key finding:
+Simple repetition coding can substantially improve MDI-QKD reliability against bit-flip dominated noise, but fails completely against phase-flip errors.

+### Phase 3 — Hamming and Steane Codes

+To overcome the limitations of repetition coding, we explored the Hamming [7,4,3] code and the Steane [[7,1,3]] quantum code.

+The classical Hamming decoder successfully corrected single-bit errors through parity-check matrices.
+We then attempted a quantum implementation using syndrome extraction circuits and ancilla qubits.

+Although the full Steane implementation did not function correctly, the process revealed several important challenges in practical quantum error correction:

+Correct logical state encoding
+Fault-tolerant syndrome extraction
+Ancilla crosstalk and residual entanglement
+Error propagation during stabilizer measurements

+Despite implementation difficulties, Steane theoretically offers major advantages over repetition coding because it can detect both bit-flip and phase-flip errors.

+Key finding:
+The gap between theoretical quantum error correction and practical implementation is substantial, even for relatively small codes such as Steane [[7,1,3]].

+### Phase 4 — Eavesdropping and the Masking Problem

+Finally, we introduced an intercept-resend attack to test whether error correction could maintain secure communication under active eavesdropping.

+QBER increased linearly with Eve’s attack probability, matching the theoretical relation:

+QBER= 0.25p_eve + noise

+The repetition code reduced QBER below the 11% security threshold for amplitude damping and depolarizing noise:

+- Amplitude damping: 18.5% → 7.4%
+- Depolarizing: 17.0% → 8.5%

+However, phase damping remained above threshold at 13.0% because repetition codes cannot correct phase-flip errors.

+This led to an important discovery: Eve masking.

+Because the repetition code relies on measurement and majority voting, it behaves similarly to classical post-processing.
+As a result, Eve’s interference can become hidden inside the corrected noise floor, making attacks difficult to distinguish from natural channel noise.

+Key finding:
+Classical-style correction can lower QBER while simultaneously masking eavesdropping activity.
+True quantum error correction would be required to distinguish natural noise from malicious interference through syndrome analysis.

+## Overall Conclusions

+This project demonstrates that the effectiveness of quantum error correction depends strongly on the physical type of noise present in the channel.

+Amplitude damping and depolarizing noise severely degrade MDI-QKD performance, but repetition coding can partially restore secure communication.
+Phase damping presents a fundamentally different challenge because it produces phase errors invisible to repetition-based correction.

+Our exploration of Hamming and Steane codes showed that advanced quantum error correction could theoretically solve these limitations, but practical implementation remains highly complex due to fault-tolerance requirements.

+Most importantly, our eavesdropping simulations revealed that lowering QBER alone is not sufficient for security.
+Classical-style correction may unintentionally conceal attacks within the natural noise floor, reinforcing the importance of true syndrome-based quantum error correction for future secure quantum networks.

 ## Your next subsection